fnasimbd/fnasimbd.github.io/_cqrs_es/cqrs-event-sourcing.md

 share: true
 ---

-Event Sourcing is becoming increasingly popular, mainly among the DDD community.
+Event Sourcing and CQRS are becoming increasingly popular, mainly among the DDD community.
 Understanding and implementing an event store can be a suitable first step towards adopting CQRS and Event Sourcing.

 * Purpose and characteristics of an event store.
 * How to implement an event store in Java with EventStore.